ian-dudderar/brent/README.txt

 EXISTING PROJECT:

-Once the project is pulled from github or another repository, create a virtual environment (above).
+Once the project is pulled from github or another repository, create a virtual environment (above), activate it, and select the interpreter.
-You dont need to cd to into the environment to run the command.
-Run the command pip install -r requirements.txt.
-This installs the necessary packages (remember when we generated one of these files above)
+Make sure you are back in the maindirectory, and install the required packages by running the command pip install -r requirements.txt (remember when we generated one of these files above).
 Create a branch in github, and change to your created branch (bottom left, probably says main or master to begin).
 This way if you make any changes, they do not immediately change the main files until necessary.
 Once you make changes to files, youll see them appear on the source control on the left.